scarv/xcrypto/README.md

 - [`${REPO_HOME}/rtl`](./rtl)
   houses
-  ...
-  contains re-usable hardware implementations of XCrypto instructions.
-  The [README](./rtl/README.md) describes this in more detail.
+  a library of re-usable hardware components (e.g., for arithmetic operations), which could be used in an implementation of XCrypto.

 <!--- -------------------------------------------------------------------- --->